Tatcha The Dewy Skin Cream review

 It’s expensive I know, can you justify purchasing it regularly - maybe you’d think twice.

 Personally for the results it gives and the quality of the cream, I’d repurchase.
+Plus a little goes a long way!

 I may have to have a more affordable one to alternate between so the Tatcha cream lasts longer but I’m happy to do that.